cyberstizz/theGuttiesOutlet/readme.md

 ## Files

-- src: the file that implements de solution.
+- src: contains all of the main files and coponentes
-- assets: resources that are used in an application.
 - components: reusable pieces of code that define the appearance and behavior of a part of the UI.
-- pages: the different areas of the portfolio.
-- constants: values that cannot be altered by the program during normal execution.

 ## How To Use

-To clone and run this application, you'll need [Git](https://git-scm.com), [Node.js](https://nodejs.org/en) and [Vite](https://vitejs.dev/) installed on your computer.
+To clone and run this application, you'll need [Git](https://git-scm.com), [Node.js](https://nodejs.org/en) and [Postgresql](https://www.postgresql.org/) installed on your computer.
 From your command line:

 ```bash
 # Clone this repository